 There are some short trails along a creek and along the beach at low water.
 For your own safety and the preservation of the park, obey posted signs and keep to designated trails.
 Shortcutting trails destroys plant life and soil structure.

 There is a sandy beach just outside of the park on Quesnel Lake that is popular with swimmers.
-Please note: there is a small current on this part of the lake and there are no lifeguards on duty.
+Please note: there is a small current on this part of the lake.

 Quesnel Lake is very large and offers opportunities for short or multi-day paddling trips.
 Being a large lake, it is subject to strong winds and big waves, so keep your eyes on the weather, stay close to shore and always wear a personal flotation device.
 White water kayaking on the nearby Cariboo and Quesnel Rivers is also popular.